Signing out of account, Standby…

 But what if our marketing business could charge $10,000?
 Chances are, it would never try this on its own initiative.
 The increase is too dramatic to risk losing an otherwise qualified lead for most people, at least not without some evidence that there’s a market at that price point.

 This is where the concept of a lab would be helpful.
-Our hypothetical marketing company could give one of those three reps a reasonable compensation structure and put them to work full-time on the challenge of selling the same package to targeted prospects at twice the price.
+Our hypothetical marketing company could give one of those three reps a reasonable compensation structure and put them to work full-time on the challenge of the same package to targeted prospects at twice the price.

 One of two things may transpire: Either (A) in the worst case, the company gets solid support for its current pricing structures or (B) in the best possible case, it doubles its average revenue per client.